TimUnderhay/ngx-panzoom/README.md

 - The `zoomIn()` and `zoomOut()` API functions can zoom to either the last zoomed point rather or to the view's centre point, depending on the value of `zoomType` (`lastPoint` or `viewCenter`).
 - New API methods `panToPoint()`, `panDelta()`, `panDeltaPercent()`,  `panDeltaAbsolute()`, and many others have been added.
 - Many performance improvements.
-- The widget has not been migrated from the original project, though this probably shouldn't be hard to do.
-Pull requests are welcome!
+- The widget has not been migrated from the original project.
-- Touchscreen support works, but it is not great.
+- Touchscreen support "works", but doesn't work well.
 Work on this will continue.

 ## Dependencies
 - Angular